Exclusion of mobile bottom-contact fishing in marine protected areas of the German EEZ in the Baltic Sea

 Bottom trawls are often used in so-called mobile bottom-contact fishing (MGF) in the Baltic Sea.

 The main effects on marine ecosystems are their otter boards, which are used to keep the net horizontally open.
 Otter boards plow through the sediment and thereby have a negative impact on the sediments and organisms on the sea floor.
+However, the rollers of the bottom line also leave visible marks and suspend the sediment.

 Our Research